brooke-zhou/pH_Calculator/README.md

 # pH_Calculator
 Calculate pH of any acid, base, salt and their mixture!
-(As long as it's in the database)

 Functions
 1. Accurately calculate the pH value of aqueous solutions of common acid, base or salt